Manuel Casabielle Partner

 After leaving the State Attorney’s Office Manny became a partner in a small litigation firm representing clients in criminal and civil cases, in both state and federal courts.
 In 1989 he opened his own firm, Manuel L. Casabielle, P.A., where he worked until joining Boyd, Richards, Parker, and Colonnelli, P.L..

 Manny’s career has spanned over 35 years.
-During that time, he has tried hundreds of cases, form the simplest to the most complex multiple defendant cases in federal and state courts around the country.
+During that time, he has tried hundreds of cases, from the simplest to the most complex multiple defendant cases in federal and state courts around the country.
 Manny has been and remains a passionate litigator.

 Admissions, Recognition & Memberships